tarantool/doc/doc/1.7/book/box/box_space.rst

         :return: nil

-        The ``truncate`` method can only be called by the user who created the space, or from within a `setuid` function created by the user who created the space.
-Read
+        The ``truncate`` method can only be called by the user who created the space, or from within a ``setuid`` function created by the user who created the space.
-        more about `setuid` functions in the reference for :ref:`box.schema.func.create() <box_schema-func_create>`.
+        Read more about ``setuid`` functions in the reference for :ref:`box.schema.func.create() <box_schema-func_create>`.

-        The ``truncate`` method canot be called from within a transaction.
+        The ``truncate`` method cannot be called from within a transaction.

         **Example:**